Disneyland On A Budget: 9 Tips To Save You Money

 • Bring a reusable water bottle

-• You can find water fountains throughout the parks and you can ask any quick-service restaurant location for a cup of ice water whenever you need it.
+• You can find water fountains throughout the parks, and you can ask any quick-service restaurant location for a cup of ice water whenever you need it.
 The price for bottled water and soda in the parks will run you about $5 each.
-That adds up quick!
+That adds up quickly!

 • Pack a lunch

 • Even if you can save one meal, that will help cut costs so much.
 Disneyland actually offers picnic areas and lockers conveniently located next to them.
-As long as you don’t bring a hard side cooler, you can pack a lunch and go eat it at the picnic area.
+You can pack a lunch and go eat it at the picnic area!
+See everything you need to know about bringing food to Disneyland.

 • Plan on eating breakfast at your hotel